-To be eligible for parental leave, you must be an employee, have worked for your employer for at least once a year, and have parental responsibility for a child under 18.
+To be eligible for Parental Leave, you must be an employee, have worked for your employer for at least once a year, and have parental responsibility for a child under 18.
 ‘Parental responsibility’ means, for example, having a Child Arrangements Order or a Special Guardianship Order.
-So your kinship carer status will determine whether or not you are entitled to take parental leave to care for the child in question.
+Your kinship carer status will determine whether or not you are entitled to take parental leave to care for the child in question.

 Parental leave can be taken a week at a time, unless the child is disabled – in this case, it can be taken a day at a time.
-Each parent may not take more than four weeks a year per child.
+Each carer with parental responsibility may not take more than four weeks a year per child.
 If you work a different number of days per week, or if you only work certain weeks of the year, you have to calculate your average working week.
-There is more information on how to take parental leave on our website.

 Your employer is not entitled to refuse your request for parental leave, but they can postpone it for up to six months if the business would be particularly disrupted.
 The employer must follow a specific procedure if this is the case.

-If the arrangement with the child that you are looking after is long term, you may consider applying for flexible working.
+If the arrangement with the child that you are looking after is long term, you may consider requesting flexible working.
 ‘Flexible working’ is a very broad term.
 It can mean part-time work, job-sharing, working from home, or working reduced hours in the school holidays.